When More Words Say Less: Decoupling Length and Specificity in Image Description Evaluation: Results

 \subsection{Validating the specificity metric}

-Having established that humans prefer more specific descriptions (not simply longer ones), we now test if our metric captures the same distinctions. \autoref{fig:cdf} shows the cumulative distribution of target image ranks by description types.
-A steeper initial slope indicates that the descriptions more often receive low ranks (i.e., target ranks highly), suggesting greater specificity.
+Having established that humans prefer more specific descriptions (not simply longer ones), we next test whether our specificity measure captures the same distinctions. \autoref{fig:cdf} shows the cumulative distribution of target image ranks by description types.
+A steeper initial slope indicates that the descriptions more often receive low ranks (i.e., the target ranks highly), suggesting greater specificity.
 The metric recovers a clear specificity hierarchy consistent with human preferences: composite descriptions yield significantly lower ranks than original ($\beta = -14.61$, $z=-10.33$, $p < 0.001$) and verbose ($\beta = -21.96$, $z=-13.72$, $p < 0.001$) descriptions.
-Crucially, despite being longer than originals, verbose descriptions received comparable ranks, proving the metric captures information density beyond mere character count.
+The difference between verbose and original ranks is also significant ($\beta=-7.35$, $z = -4.08$, $p < 0.001$), i.e., the verbose paraphrase appears to slightly decrease specificity rather than leaving it unchanged.
+Crucially, however, this does not affect the key comparison between length-matched composite and verbose conditions.
+We discuss a potential explanation related to CLIP's training data in the \hyperref[sec:limitations]{Limitations}.